bivav/rustic-hybrid-file-encryption/README.md

-# rustic-hybrid-file-encryption
-A Hybrid File Encryption project using AES, RSA and SHA Hashing
+### File Encryption and Decryption using AES and Hash Function Utility (SHA256)

 ___

-**Warning: This project is still in development and is not yet ready for use.**
+**Warning: This project is for educational purposes only and should not be used for real-world encryption or decryption of sensitive data.
+It is still a work in progress and should not be used for any real-world applications.**

-### File Encryption and Decryption using AES and Hash Function Utility (SHA256)

 ### File Encrypt Decrypt AES